MicrosoftDocs/connected-spaces/articles/camera-placement-general.md

 - Entrances (**Shopper analytics** skill zone)

-To plan for the scenarios in your space, you need to understand each zone and the way customers and the environment interact with that zone.
+To plan for the scenarios in your space, you need to understand each zone and the way customers interact with the zone and how environmental factors impact that zone.

 ## End caps